theunissenlab/soundsep/README.md

 ## Other setup options

-Installation of QT Creator (only required for designing GUI with a GUI)
+Installation of QT Creator (only for GUI designer)
 ```
 sudo apt-get install qttools5-dev-tools
 ```

-Running the GUI (not made yet)
+Running the GUI
 ```
 fbs run
 ```